Carpenter license requirements by state: A comprehensive guide

 License required: Yes

 As a carpenter, you’ll need to hold a state license to work in West Virginia on any projects worth more than $2,500.
-Finish carpentry (058) is considered an untested specialty, which requires a business and law exam only.
-The license is awarded by the WV Division of Labor.
+Finish carpentry (058) is considered an untested specialty, requiring only a business and law exam.
+The WV Division of Labor awards the license.

 Wisconsin